Steady State Solution Mass Spring System

 Much of the management of this transition remains in the hands of the user.
 For example, the equation

-could be treated as an identity in t , so that Maple can compute the appropriate values of A and phi as
+could be treated as an identity in , so that Maple can compute the appropriate values of

 It is typical to take the amplitude as positive, so the first solution would be the preferred one.